RedHatProductSecurity/rapidast/README.md

 Disclaimer: This tool is not intended to be run as a long-running service.
 Instead, it is designed to be run for a short period of time while a scan is being invoked and executed in a separate test environment.
 If this tool is used solely for the scanning purposes, vulnerabilities that may be indicated to exist in the image will not have a chance to be exploited.
 The user assumes all risks and liability associated with its use.

+The `Containerfile.multiuser` image can be used with additional freedom, such as creating additional users.
+Members of the `dast` group will also have the ability to modify rapidast (such as: adding new policies and writing results in the default location)

 ### Running on Kubernetes or OpenShift

 Helm chart is provided to help with running RapiDAST on Kubernetes or OpenShift.